How much does advanced maternal age matter?

 Fertility and advanced maternal age

 Many women are aware that the risk of having a baby with Down syndrome increases with age.
 But they may not know that today’s genetic testing allows for embryo screening before pregnancy.
-It’s called preimplantation genetic screening, or PGS.
+It’s called preimplantation genetic testing, or PGT.

 Women with advanced maternal age can also find it’s harder to get pregnant, stay pregnant and have a healthy pregnancy.
 Because your supply of eggs declines over the years, your chances of getting pregnant naturally go down as the years go by.
-PGS with IVF can also help identify the embryos that are most likely to lead to a healthy pregnancy!
+IVF with PGT can also help identify the embryos that are most likely to lead to a healthy pregnancy!

 In spite of these risks, most women who become pregnant later in life have perfectly normal pregnancies and give birth to healthy children.